abdullah1772/Logistic-Regression-On-Email-Dataset/README.md

 **Dataset**
 The dataset used in this project consists of a collection of emails, with each email labeled as either spam or not spam (ham).
-The dataset has been preprocessed and is ready for analysis.
+The dataset has been preprocessed and is ready to be used for analysis.

 **Notebook Overview**
 In the notebook, we walk through the entire process of applying binary logistic regression to the email data.
 Here's an overview of the key sections covered: